t-regx/t-regx.github.io/docs/whats-the-point.md

 ### It's explicit

-Poor design of PHP `preg_*` methods does not make them really descriptive.
+Poor design of PHP `preg_*` functions does not make them really descriptive.
 Someone who's not familiar with it will probably ask himself:

  - `preg_replace('//', $r, $s)` - will this replace all or just one occurrence?